How the New FDA Rule Could Worsen the Diagnostic Data Gap?

 Table of Contents

-The new FDA rule classifies lab-developed tests (LDTs) as medical devices, imposing stricter regulatory oversight on diagnostic testing.
-It aims to standardize reporting, ensure data accuracy, and enhance patient safety by phasing out previous enforcement discretion for LDTs over four years.
+The new FDA rule classifies lab-developed tests (LDTs) as medical devices.
+Imposing stricter regulatory oversight on diagnostic testing.
+It aims to standardize reporting, ensure data accuracy, and enhance patient safety.
+How?
+By phasing out previous enforcement discretion for LDTs over four years.

 In this article, we will examine the possibility that FDA regulation of laboratory-developed tests (LDTs) although meant to boost quality control, but the side effects may instead worsen the already existing Diagnostic Data Gap.
 Let’s dive in!